Billionaire Profile

 Joined Sylvania Semiconductor

-Began his career as a semiconductor engineer.
+Began his career in the semiconductor industry.

 1958